Q: What is a private school?

 Q: What are the testing requirements for private school students?

 A: Chartered private school students must take annual standardized tests and the Ohio Graduation Test (OGT).
 Other state tests are optional.
+Note, however, that the OGT will soon be replaced and new graduation requirements will take effect for the class of 2018, or for those students who entered ninth grade for the first time in 2014-2015 school year.

 Q: Is transportation provided to private schools?